Audio CDs:

 Frequency: 44 khz (44100hz)

 Bit Rate: (you may choose).
-We recommend 192 kbps or higher so the quality is good.
+We recommend a bit rate of 192 kbps or higher for optimal audio quality.

 1. There is no limit to the number of tracks.
-HOWEVER, total play time must be 79 minutes or less but we recommend no more than 74 minutes (see notes about total play time below).
+HOWEVER, total play time must be 74 minutes or less.

 2. We DO INCLUDE a 0.75 second gap between tracks.
 If you do not want this, you'll have to make a working CD the way you want it and mail it to us.